yuxisteem/rails_commerce/README.md

 * Database initialization

-You may wan to create a DB with fake products
+You may want to create a DB with fake products
 ```
 rake db:demo
 ```